Product Growth and Validation

 Surely, you’ve heard this one before.
 This is one of the fundamental rules of startups yet, you’d be surprised how many founders don’t follow through.
 The best way to understand if customers actually want or need your product is to get their input.
 Even if all you have is a mediocre product, it's better to launch, talk to potential customers, and then iterate based on their feedback.

 The worst option is to spend outrageous amounts of money and time building a “perfect” product, only to find out customers are not engaging with it.
 You don't want to spend all your capital and resources building something nobody wants.

 Once launched, stay away from growth hacks and "Do Things That Don’t Scale."
 If you have yet to confirm you’ve made something customers truly want, even if it's just a few customers, it makes little sense to grow.

 Focusing on growth prior to validating product is guaranteed to lead to poor retention.

 Many startup “advisors,” particularly service providers, persuade startups to scale way too early.
 This strategy often leads to an expensive failure.
 Instead, focus on securing early-adopters and first time customers organically.
 We realize going door-door, managing small focus groups, and one on one sessions is not scalable, but it's critical in the early days as you try to find what needs to be built.

 “If you make customers unhappy in the physical world, they might each tell six friends.
 If you make customers unhappy on the Internet, they can each tell 6,000 friends.” - Jeff Bezos

-7. Personal Burn Most companies fail fast because founders burn out.
+Most companies fail fast because founders burn out.
 Success is 80% psychology and 20% mechanics.
-It is critical that you stay sane during this process.
+It's critical that you stay sane during this process.
 Take breaks, spend time with friends and family, get enough sleep, meditate and exercise.
 Don't forget to check in on your co-founders and maintain open and honest communications with them.

 - the Crew